 Of course, you should be able to paint metal steps anyway you like.
 They also usually come as a movable unit and can sometimes even be taken apart and put back together easily.
 There are a number of different types of metals used for these kinds of steps.
 Aluminum is one of the better quality but more expensive options.
 Iron, or some of the heavier metals, is usually only used for balusters.

-If you choose concrete steps, you are opting for a bit of upfront effort and investment in order for carefree long-term use.
+If you choose concrete steps for mobile homes, you are opting for a bit of upfront effort and investment in order for carefree long-term use.
 As you might expect, concrete steps are extremely heavy and solid making them very hard to move and readjust.
 Once you put them in place, you are banking on there not being any reason to move them soon.
 This shouldn’t be a big problem for manufactured homeowners as these homes are rarely moved anyway.

 In order to install concrete steps, the soil will need to be properly prepared so that the steps don’t shift or “settle” with time, making them go uneven.
 The biggest upside of concrete steps is that they are extremely durable and can last almost indefinitely.
 They are also usually easy to clean.
 However, most come without railings or balustrades that might need to be bought separately.